-There are a lot of things that women say they wish they would have known before they had their baby.
-You obviously know that having a baby is going to change your life forever, but what do experienced moms wish they’d known before little ones came along?
+Women often say they wish they would have known a lot of things before they had their baby.
+You know that having a baby is going to change your life forever, but what do experienced moms wish they’d known before little ones came along?
 Here are the top five things moms have told us they wish they had known before baby:

 1. Enjoy your sleep now, like seriously.

-I think we all know that you are not going to be sleeping very much when you have a baby.
-But I do think that there are some soon-to-be moms that really don’t understands how difficult it can be to function on only a few hours (if that) of sleep day in and day out.
+I think we all know that you will not be sleeping very much when you have a baby.
+But I believe that some soon-to-be moms don’t understand how difficult it can be to function on only a few hours (if that) of sleep day in and day out.
 Don’t get us wrong, it’s the best reason to lose sleep, but it doesn’t make it any easier.
-And even if you have a baby who is a good sleeper, all of a sudden you’ll be a very light sleeper!
+And even if you have a baby who is a good sleeper, all of a sudden, you’ll be a very light sleeper!
 You’ll be checking to make sure that he or she is breathing throughout the night.
 So sleep as much as you can now and enjoy it.
 It’s a beautiful thing.
 And once baby is here, do your best to sleep when the baby sleeps.

 2. Babywearing is a lifesaver.

-I’m sure you’ve heard that mothers basically learn how to do everything with one hand.
-Because it’s true!
+I’m sure you’ve heard that mothers learn how to do everything with one hand.
+And it’s true!
 But it is so nice to be able to have both hands to get things done.
 When your baby is begging to be held, but you need your hands free–babywearing to the rescue!
-Once you find the right carrier for you and you practice a few times, you will be so happy that you did.
-And did you know that your baby will actually cry less?
-Not only that, you’ll have more confidence in your parenting abilities the more you wear your wee one.
+Once you find the right carrier for you and your baby, practice a few times, you will be so happy that you did.
+And did you know that your baby will cry less?
+Not only that, but you’ll also have more confidence in your parenting abilities the more you wear your wee one.
 So what we’re saying is give it a go.
 I promise it’s not as scary as it looks.

 3. It’s okay to ask for help.

-I think this is the point that mothers have the hardest time learning.
-They are afraid that asking for help is admitting to others that they are incapable of being a good mother—which is absolutely not the case!
-Parenting is hard and we shouldn’t have to do it alone.
+I think this is the point that mothers have the most challenging time learning.
+They are afraid that asking for help is admitting to others that they are incapable of being a good mother—which is not the case!
+Parenting is hard, and we shouldn’t have to do it alone.
 I think we often forget that there are so many family members, friends, and even acquaintances who would drop what they’re doing to help us.
 It’s okay to ask for help, and it’s okay to get professional help, too.
 You’ll be a happier mom for it.

 4. It’s okay not to be totally in love with your baby immediately.